Analytics & TestingCRM and Data PlatformsMarketing Tools

 Using Spatial Data Types in MySQL is a more efficient and convenient way to work with geographical data, including calculating distances between points.
 MySQL supports Spatial Data Types such as POINT, LINESTRING, and POLYGON, along with spatial functions like ST_Distance.

-When you use the ST_Distance function in MySQL with geographical data represented as POINT coordinates, it takes into account the curvature of the Earth’s surface.
+When you use the ST_Distance function in MySQL with geographical data represented as POINT coordinates, it considers the curvature of the Earth’s surface.
 The spherical model used by ST_Distance employs the Haversine formula.
-This approximation is suitable for most practical purposes but may introduce slight inaccuracies for very long distances.
+This approximation is suitable for most practical purposes but may introduce slight inaccuracies for long distances.

 Here’s how you can calculate distances between two points using Spatial Data Types: